Negotin: Demographics

 According to the 2011 census results, the municipality of Negotin has 37,056 inhabitants, of which 16,882 inhabitants live in the town of Negotin.

 Ethnic groups

 According to the 2011 census, most of the settlements in the Negotin municipality had Serb ethnic majority.
-The settlement with a Romanian ethnic majority is Kovilovo.
-An ethnically mixed settlement with relative Romanian majority is Aleksandrovac.
-Older census results show a higher share of Romanian population, but due to the Serbianisation process from the 20th century, their number dramatically decreased in favor of the Serbs.
-For example, the 1921 census counted 32,591 persons in the Negotin municipality, composed by 17,201 (53%) Romanians; 15,340 (47%) Serbs and mixed families; and 50 others.
+The settlement with a Vlach ethnic majority is Kovilovo.
+An ethnically mixed settlement with relative Vlach majority is Aleksandrovac.
+Older census results show a higher share of Vlach population, but due to the Serbianisation process from the 20th century, their number dramatically decreased in favor of the Serbs.
+For example, the 1921 census counted 32,591 persons in the Negotin municipality, composed by 17,201 (53%) Vlachs; 15,340 (47%) Serbs and mixed families; and 50 others.

 The ethnic composition of the municipality:

 Economy

 The population of the villages around Negotin are mostly supported by the family members who are guest workers in the countries of western Europe.
 The largest employer in this municipality is the chemical industry Prahovo, although this company, like many others in Serbia, is in very poor financial shape.
 Agriculture is a side activity more than an income-generating one.
 Muscat is a notable wine from Negotin.

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):